Structure and realizability for rational maps: Proof of Theorem

 \textbf{Case 3:} \(\hat{\pi}_1 = [1, \dots, 1]\) \begin{enumerate} \item \(\pi_i = [2, \underbrace{1, \dots, 1}_{d - 2}]\) for all \(i = 1, \dots, k - 1\), and \(k = d + q_k + e_k - 1 \geq q_k + e_k + 2\). \item The partitions \(\hat{\pi}_2, \dots, \hat{\pi}_k\) satisfy the Riemann--Hurwitz formula. \item \(q_k + e_k - 1 \leq q_i + e_i - 1\) for all \(i = 2, \dots, k - 1\). \end{enumerate} \end{lem}

 \begin{proof} The assertions follow by direct computation. \end{proof}

-The proof of \textbf{Theorem~\ref{Thm2}} proceeds by induction on the degree $d$.
-The core idea is geometric and constructive: we build the desired rational map by inductively gluing standard footballs to a branched cover of lower degree.
-The induction hypothesis provides a "seed" map whose own geometric decomposition is known, and the inductive step amounts to surgically attaching one more football to this structure, thereby increasing the degree by one and precisely achieving the required branching data.We now proceed to the proof of \textbf{Theorem~\ref{Thm2}}.
+The proof of Theorem~\ref{Thm2} proceeds by induction on the degree $d$.
+The core idea is geometric and constructive: we build the desired rational map by inductively gluing standard footballs to a branched covering of lower degree.
+The induction hypothesis provides a "seed" map whose own geometric decomposition is known, and the inductive step amounts to surgically attaching one more football to this structure, thereby increasing the degree by one and precisely achieving the required branching datum.
+Clearly, this implies the following result, which was first proved by Bara\'{n}ski for the case of rational maps (see Proposition 11 in \cite{Bar01}, though it contains a typo).
+Furthermore, this result also extends to meromorphic functions.